-As you might know, I hold a Master’s degree in Eastern European History and am very interested in Soviet history (and 20th century European history in general).
+As you might know, I am very interested in Soviet history (and 20th century European history in general).
 I by no means sympathize with the Soviet Union but am very interested in everything that has to do with it, and that extends to monuments and architecture.
-That fascination comes across as strange to my Ukrainian friends and, as it turns out, that at some point earned me the nickname of not the green but the “Red Mexican.”
+That fascination comes across as strange to my Ukrainian friends and that earned me the nickname of not the green but the “Red Mexican.”

 There is much more to Kyiv than Soviet architecture.
 So much more.
 Kyiv is known as the city of golden domes for a reason.
 It is home to two UNESCO World Heritage Sites and has a very rich history—part of it is the Soviet period.
 Soviet architecture is so present in Kyiv that it cannot be overlooked.
 Still, this is just one of the many sides of the city, but one that draws in many visitors.

 Ukraine, or rather the Ukrainian Soviet Socialist Republic, was one of the 15 constituent republics of the Soviet Union.
 Its capital was initially Kharkiv but was moved to Kyiv in 1934.

 The history of Ukraine during this period is beyond convoluted and way too much for a travel blog article, but here’s the most relevant bit: At the beginning of the 20th century, most of the territory of Ukraine was part of the Russian Empire.
 In 1917, while the Russian Empire was fighting in World War I, a Bolshevik revolution erupted, which forced the Russian Empire to withdraw from World War I. It was the beginning of the Russian Civil War.